DevJessParker/reading-notes/code301-read/class-02.md

 - Lifecycle phases:
   - Mounting, Updating, Unmounting
-  - Pre-Commit stage allows access to read the DOM -Unmounting removes from DOM
+  - Pre-Commit stage allows access to read the DOM

--Constructor:
+- Constructor:
-  -Called before the Mounting phase.
+  - Called before the Mounting phase.
-  -Props will be undefined if super(props) is not called.
+  - Props will be undefined if super(props) is not called.
-  -this.state used to assign state
+  - this.state used to assign state

--Render:
+- Render:
-  -Required method for class component.
+  - Required method for class component.